Have You Been Mis-Sold Your Annuity?

 – At the time you purchased your annuity, were you suffering from any illnesses or medical conditions that you were not asked about?

-– Were you informed by your pension provider or financial advisor that a better deal could be available to you through alternative providers?
+– Were you informed by your pension company or financial advisor that a better deal could be available to you through alternative providers?

-– Did your pension provider or financial advisor fail to ask you about any smoking or drinking habits, or any other lifestyle habits you have?
+– Did the annuity provider or financial advisor fail to ask you about any smoking or drinking habits, or any other lifestyle habits you have?

 If any of those questions were not fulfilled by your pension provider or financial advisor, you may have been mis-sold your annuity.
 If that is the case, Pension Justice may be able to help.

 We work closely with you, doing all the legwork on your behalf to get you any compensation that you may be owed on a No Win, No Fee basis.
 To receive free, no obligation advice from our team of experts, call Pension Justice today on 0800 014 8275, or complete the form below and one of our specialists will call you back.

 *Fee payable if case is not pursued at client’s request